 Adani scraps $2.5B share sale after fraud claims hit stock

-By the time trading closed Wednesday, Adani Enterprises was down by a whopping 28%.
+By the time trading closed Wednesday, Adani Enterprises was down by a whopping 28% in just one day.
 But the share offering had drawn nearly 51 million bids, exceeding the 45.5 million offered to the public.
 Stock in six of Adani’s other listed companies sank between 2% and 19%.

 Early Thursday, Adani Enterprises was down by 5%.
 Stocks in four of Adani’s other listed companies were down by 10% and two others sunk between 5% and 8%.